 Save time by posting your job on multiple job boards at once with just one click.
 Choose from multiple free and premium job boards and social media sites.

-Create visually appealing careers pages in just a few clicks within the dashboard and accelerate your job posting process.
+Create visually appealing career pages in just a few clicks within the dashboard to accelerate your job posting process.

 Easily post your jobs on multiple job boards with a single click.